Whooolia/Founders-and-coders-FAC15/README.md

 ---

-# Projects
+# :rocket: Projects
-The second half of the course is focused on two 3-week projects addressing a specific real-world problem:
+The second half of the course is focused on two 3-week projects addressing a specific real-world problem and building a product over two sprints

-- Student project: Created an application to provide a starting point for young people loking to get involved with climate change activism.
-Alongside my role as one of four developers, I also took a QA role, merging PRs and ensuring code quality, database testing, and giving helpful feedback where necessary.
+- Student project: Created an application to provide a starting point for young people looking to get involved with climate change activism.
+Read more about my student project: [Snowflakes](https://github.com/fac-15/snowflakes)
-- Client project: An app for medical students to practice for the OSCE (objective structured clinical examination), a soft-skill exam where students are graded on their interation with actors posing as patinets.
-Click here to read more about my client project: OSCEBossKey
+- Client project: Created a tech product to ensure verification between charitable organisations and suppliers of food waste, allowing quicker and more secure access to surplus food.
+Click here to read more about my client project:

 # WEEK 1 : Github
 :gem: **What We Learn**